CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Install-NetQ/Setup-NVLink-Ethernet-Combined-Cluster.md

 ```
 9. Run the `netq install cluster worker-init <ssh-key>` command on each non-master node.

 10. Create a JSON template using the installation command for your deployment model.
-Run the `netq install cluster config generate` command on your master node to generate a template for the cluster configuration JSON file:
+Run `netq install combined config generate` on your master node to generate a template for the cluster configuration JSON file.
+This command creates a template with three nodes by default.
+To change the number of nodes, specify the number in the command itself.
+For example, `netq install combined config generate 6` creates a JSON template with fields for six nodes.

 ```
-nvidia@netq-server:~$ netq install cluster config generate 2024-10-28 17:29:53.260462: master-node-installer: Writing cluster installation configuration template file @ /tmp/cluster-install-config.json
+nvidia@netq-server:~$ netq install combined config generate 2025-10-28 17:29:53.260462: master-node-installer: Writing cluster installation configuration template file @ /tmp/combined-cluster-config.json
 ```

 11. Edit the cluster configuration JSON file with the values for each attribute.